 Generally, you get what you pay for.
 The cost of breeding Bengals is high and seeing kittens advertised at vastly cheaper prices should ring alarm bells.

 Your kitten should be registered with TICA or the GCCF and, in fact, this is your only proof that you are buying a pedigreed Bengal kitten that is 100% Bengal.
 This also means that the breeder has the breeding rights to breed their cats.
 You are spending your hard-earned money, so you want to be certain that you are buying a pedigree Bengal.
 Buying top quality breeding cats costs a lot of money, and, buying pet quality cats, that should not be bred from, is one way that back yard breeders can sell kittens cheaply.
 Breeding from lower quality Bengals will produce kittens that can lack the striking, clarity of markings and unique physical structure that make a Bengal so breath taking and give it that wild cat look.

+Cat breeders in England must hold an Animal Activities License from their local council if they breed more than one litter a year.
+This has been a legal requirement since October 2018.
+This license number must be displayed on their website, social media and all adverts.
+It is crucial that you check that they have this license.
 A breeder that takes pride in their breeding programme, will boldly have testimonials on their website or Facebook page to give you a clear idea of what customers previous experiences were.
 You are spending money and investing emotion on a Bengal kitten that will be a part of your family for many, many years so please do your research and make sure you buy a documented TICA or GCCF registered Bengal from a responsible breeder.